collective/collective.emaillogin4/README.txt

 the same id, this new user would get the same global and local roles, if those have not been cleaned up.

-When a user id is chosen, the 'user_id' key of the data gets set and the user id is returned.
+When a user id is chosen, the `user_id` key of the data gets set and the user id is returned.

 These changes are intended to be merged to ``plone.app.users``.